Fellows are listed in alphabetical order (by first name).

 Lydienne is a member of the IGF group and a member of the Cameroon MAG and also a member of the UNWOMEN gender team.
 She took part as a panelist at AfIGF 2017 and 2018.
 She is also an AfriSIG trainee 2019.
 Lydienne is ready and willing to gain more knowledge and experience on internet governance and particularly in digital inclusion, digital rights, and protection fields.

 Mauricia Abdol Tshilunda

-ElevateHER Network, Founder, Cameroon
+ElevateHER Network, Founder, South Africa